 Can You Visit Moraine Lake in Winter?

-The only way to access Moraine Lake in the winter is via snowshoes or nordic skis, but the road is 14 km (one way) and crosses avalanche paths so you should not attempt to travel back to Moraine Lake in the winter unless you are prepared for winter travel and have proper avalanche safety knowledge and gear.
+The only way to access Moraine Lake in the winter is via snowshoes or Nordic skis, but the road is 14 km (one way) and crosses avalanche paths so you should not attempt to travel back to Moraine Lake in the winter unless you are prepared for winter travel and have proper avalanche safety knowledge and gear.

 It always feels at least 5°C colder at Lake Louise than in Downtown Banff.
 Dress for winter here!